ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--IBMiDBQ-license`: IBMi DBQ software license associated with the instance.
 - `--IBMiPHA-license`: IBMi PHA software license associated with the instance.
 - `--IBMiRDS-users`: Number of IBMi RDS users software license associated with the instance, default IBMiRDSUsers=0 (no license).
+- `--placement-group`: The placement group ID of the group that the server will be added to.
 - `--json`: Format output in JSON.

 ---